OpenShot/openshot-qt/doc/profiles.rst

 2   Selected Profile    Click on the desired profile, and then the :guilabel:`OK` button.
 You can also double click a profile to select it.
 3   Filtered Count      Count of filtered profiles
 4   Accept Profile      Click the :guilabel:`OK` button to switch to the selected profile.
-5   Context Menu        Right click on any row to :guilabel:`Set as Default Profile`, :guilabel:`Duplicate`, :guilabel:`Edit`, or :guilabel:`Delete` profiles.
-Note: Only custom, duplicated profiles can be edited or deleted.
+5   Context Menu        Right click on any row to :guilabel:`Set as Default Profile` or :guilabel:`Duplicate` a profile.
+Duplicated and custom profiles also include an :guilabel:`Edit` and :guilabel:`Delete` option. **Note**: *The current profile can not be deleted*.
 ==  ==================  ============

 .. _profiles_editor_ref:

 Edit/Duplicate Profile
 ----------------------

-Right-click on any profile in OpenShot and choose :guilabel:`Duplicate` or :guilabel:`Edit` to open up the **Profile Editor**.
+To create a custom profile, right-click on any profile in OpenShot and choose :guilabel:`Duplicate` to open up the Profile Editor.
-This screen allows you to duplicate existing built-in profiles or edit any custom profiles.
-You can edit the description, resolution, frame rate, aspect ratio, and pixel ratio.
+Custom profiles also include an :guilabel:`Edit` and :guilabel:`Delete` option, if you need to customize them further.
+You can edit the description, resolution, frame rate, aspect ratio, and pixel ratio of the custom profile. **NOTE**: *It is important that each custom profile has a unique profile name*.

 The custom profiles are saved in the ``~/.openshot_qt/profiles/`` or ``C:\Users\USERNAME\.openshot_qt\profiles`` folder.